 - Protecting your home or business at night or when you’re away from the premises for any period of time - night vision cameras can detect motion and send you an alert no matter where you are in the world.

-Night vision cameras can also have a more light-hearted use, such as catching out a secret night-time fridge raider or revealing what a treasured pet gets up to at night when you’re asleep.
+Night vision cameras can also be more light-hearted, such as catching out a secret night-time fridge raider or revealing what a treasured pet gets up to at night when you’re asleep.

 It seems that there’s no end to the number and scope of applications for this fantastic technology, and it’ll be very exciting to see what new innovations the makers of surveillance devices come up with next.